The ETNA Consortium

 Disability Consultant and Project Manager

 The Finnish Association on Intellectual and Developmental Disabilities (FAIDD) is a co-operative forum for organisations and persons working for better quality of life for people with intellectual disabilities and people with speech disabilities.
 FAIDD's unit "Communication and Technology Centre Tikoteekki" is specialized in development, research and usage of assistive technology and augmentative communication (AAC).
 The centre provides also assessment of communication and computers by its multi-disciplinary team.
 The Papunet web service unit of FAIDD promotes accessible and equitable communication.
 It maintains the Papunet website and offers training and consultation on accessible web services and performs accessibility assessments of websites from the perspective of people with speech impairments and users of plain language.
 Tikoteekki and Papunet participate in the national and international collaboration through projects, networks and conferences.

-It-advisor, Communication and Technology Centre Tikoteekki
+Occupational Therapist, Communication and Technology Centre Tikoteekki